-The Capital Area Food Bank receives about a million pounds of nourishing food throughout the year from food drives.
+The Capital Area Food Bank receives over a million pounds of nourishing food throughout the year from food drives.

 Top Reasons to Host a Food Drive:

 - They are a fun way to get involved in the community and everyone can participate!

 - For every 2 pounds of food donated, the CAFB can provide approximately one meal to individuals and families.

 - Donations go directly to those in need.

 - Each donation will help feed almost 500,000 residents struggling with hunger in the Washington metro area.